AbdelAitaddi/ngx-apartment-search/README.md

-## ngxApartmentSearch
+# ngxApartmentSearch

-this application is implemented with Angular and own rxjs State management.
+> Boilerplate project for getting started with RxJS State Management,  Components / Containers architecture.
 Design was made with Angular material.

 the application offers:
 - list of news.